VirgilSecurity/awesome-virgil/README.md

 ### Security Frameworks

 * **[Secure Communications Platform](https://virgilsecurity.com/secure-communications-platform/)** - Virgil Security introduces the most secure programmable communications platform that allows protecting your company communications, intellectual property and privacy.
-Now, you can build your own communications application with secure voice and video calls and other communications features faster, secure and cheaper.
+Now, you can build your own communication applications with secure voice & video calls and other communications features faster, secure and cheaper.

 * **[E3Kit](https://virgilsecurity.com/e3kit/)** - Client-side framework that simplifies work with Virgil services and presents the easiest way to add full end-to-end encryption (E2EE) security to your digital solutions.
 E3Kit interacts with Cards Service, Keyknox Service and Pythia Service and supports multi-device access and group chat features.
   * [JavaScript/TypeScript](https://github.com/VirgilSecurity/virgil-e3kit-js)